We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 When all is said and namaste’d, you’re going to need a place to store that yoga equipment.
 Bonus points if it’s eco-friendly, comes with cute patterns, and can be stored almost anywhere.

 The Mache Yoga Tube is an all-in-one holster for your mat, blocks, and bands.
-If you’re a level 15 yogi with all the yoga gear you can own, you might need a more substantial bin, but this gorgeous serious of holders is a fantastic option for most yoga levels.
+If you’re a level 15 yogi with all the yoga gear you can own, you might need a more substantial bin, but this gorgeous series of holders is a fantastic option for most yoga levels.